Are you on a spouse visa?

 Generally speaking, if you’re buying a property in the name of your partner that is either an Australian citizen, permanent resident or 444 visa holder, the stamp duty surcharge doesn’t apply.

-The other way to avoid the surcharge is to buy in a state that doesn’t apply a stamp duty and/or land tax surcharge, namely, Western Australia, Northern Territory or Tasmania.
+The other way to avoid the surcharge is to buy in the Northern Territory because they don’t apply a stamp duty and/or land tax surcharge.

 State revenue policies change pretty regularly when it comes to foreign buyer surcharges.

-Stay up-to-date by checking out the foreign citizen stamp duty page and contacting your relevant office of state revenue.
+Stay up-to-date by checking out the foreign citizen stamp duty page or by contacting your relevant office of state revenue.

 Apply for a spouse visa mortgage today!